Alishba-24/Portfolio-booster/README.md

 # 📂 Portfolio Builder App

-The **Portfolio Builder App** is a full-stack web application designed to help users—particularly students, freelancers, and job seekers—create and manage professional portfolios with ease.
+Portfolio Builder App is a full-stack web application that helps users—students, freelancers, and job seekers—create and manage professional portfolios easily.
 Users can securely register, add personal and project details, and choose from pre-designed responsive templates to generate a live portfolio website.

+The application ensures secure authentication, dynamic portfolio previews, image uploads, and a fully responsive design across devices.
+Data is stored in MongoDB Atlas, and files are managed securely through the backend.
 ---

 ## ✨ Features